cloudflare/cloudflare-docs/products/logs/src/content/reference/glossary.md

 #### SearchEngine

-The search engine used to send the request
+The search engine used to send the request.

 #### BadHost

-A bad host header or no host header was used
+A bad host header or no host header was used.

-#### backupService

-Backup service

-#### monitoringService

-Monitoring service

 #### Tor

-The request was made using a Tor browser
+The request was made using a Tor browser.

 #### BadIP

-A request coming from an IP address that is not trusted by Cloudflare based on the **Threat Score**
+A request coming from an IP address that is not trusted by Cloudflare based on the **Threat Score**.

 #### WAF Events

-Events that been triggered based on **Web Applications Firewall** rules
+Events that been triggered based on **Web Applications Firewall** rules.